bigfix/developer.bigfix.com/site/pages/action-script/guide/action_statuses.md

    <dt>**Locked**</dt>
    <dd>This computer is locked.
 The BigFix Client is in the "Locked" state that prevents it from running actions until unlocked</dd>
    <dt>**Waiting**</dt>
-   <dd>The BigFix Client is waiting for some condition to actually run the action.
-The waiting conditions include: waiting for user input, waiting to retry after failure, waiting for a time/date range, waiting for a distribution time, waiting for a user to login, and waiting until the custom constraints property becomes relevant.</dd>
+   <dd>The BigFix Client is waiting for some condition to be able to run the action.
+The waiting conditions include: waiting for user input, waiting to retry after failure, waiting for a time/date range, waiting for a distribution time, waiting for a user to log in, and waiting until the custom constraints property becomes relevant.</dd>
       <ul>
 	  <li>Action has failed and is waiting before trying again.</li>
       <li>Waiting on action dependency.</li>